agile-dev-assignments/git-workflow-practice-EddieSource/README.md

 ## PARAGRAPH 2

 Diversity is also a major focus for several companies on the list.
 Not only is diverse hiring an excellent way to make a positive impact in the world, these companies believe, but research shows that diversity makes teams better.

+## Comments
+This is such an interesting and intriguing article.
+I totally agree with you that diversity is a key to build a positive environment in the Tech industry.

+My name is An Yi